MusaE5/hoep_forecasting_app/README.md

 # HOEP Forecasting App ⚡

 A real-time electricity price forecasting application for the Hourly Ontario Energy Price (HOEP) using machine learning and live data integration.
 ---

-## Research Background

-This application is an offshoot of my ongoing electricity market research, prioritizing **uncertainty quantification over speed** using feed-forward neural networks with quantile predictions.
-Rather than pursuing millisecond inference times, this system focuses on providing robust confidence intervals for price forecasts, which is crucial for risk management in electricity markets.

-The research-to-production pipeline demonstrates end-to-end deployment of machine learning research, taking academic concepts through to live, automated forecasting systems with real market data.

-*Research paper link will be added upon publication.*

----

 ## 🚀 Live Demo